Route of administration: Enteral/gastrointestinal route

-Enteral administration feeding through a post-pyloric feeding tube is used when patients are unable to feed or swallow by themselves because of illness, incapacitation or pathology.
-Feeding through a post-pyloric feeding tube results in 30% less aspiration and nutrition through a post pyloric feeding tube was found to be superior to gastric feeding.
-According to ASPEN, the optimal way to place a post-pyloric feeding tube is by using a magnetically guided feeding tube placement device.
-One example could be ENvue, an electromagnetic feeding tube placement system with integrated navigation sensors and body mapping, allowing safe post-pyloric feeding tube placement.

 Many drugs as tablets, capsules, or drops are taken orally.
 Administration methods directly into the stomach include those by gastric feeding tube or gastrostomy.
 Substances may also be placed into the small intestines, as with a duodenal feeding tube and enteral nutrition.
 Enteric coated tablets are designed to dissolve in the intestine, not the stomach, because the drug present in the tablet causes irritation in the stomach.

 The rectal route is an effective route of administration for many medications, especially those used at the end of life.
 The walls of the rectum absorb many medications quickly and effectively.
 Medications delivered to the distal one-third of the rectum at least partially avoid the "first pass effect" through the liver, which allows for greater bio-availability of many medications than that of the oral route.
 Rectal mucosa is highly vascularized tissue that allows for rapid and effective absorption of medications.
 A suppository is a solid dosage form that fits for rectal administration.
 In hospice care, a specialized rectal catheter, designed to provide comfortable and discreet administration of ongoing medications provides a practical way to deliver and retain liquid formulations in the distal rectum, giving health practitioners a way to leverage the established benefits of rectal administration.
 The Murphy drip is an example of rectal infusion.

-Parenteral
+Parenteral route

 The parenteral route is any route that is not enteral (par- + enteral).

 Parenteral administration can be performed by injection, that is, using a needle (usually a hypodermic needle) and a syringe, or by the insertion of an indwelling catheter.

 Locations of application of parenteral administration include: